nodeGame/nodegame/doc/user-guide.md

 ## Who should read this

 This guide covers the basic functionalities of the framework, and offers a broad picture of nodeGame to the beginner.
-For detailed documentation, API, and format specification please read the other files in the doc directory of this repository.
+For detailed documentation, API, and format specification please read the other files in the doc directory of the nodeGame repository.

 ## Introduction